conda/rattler/README.md

 Additionally, we provide Python bindings for most of the functionalities provided by the above crates.
 A python package `py-rattler` is available on [conda-forge](https://prefix.dev/channels/conda-forge/packages/py-rattler) and [PyPI](https://pypi.org/project/py-rattler/).
-Documatation for the python bindings can be found [here](https://conda-incubator.github.io/rattler/py-rattler).
+Documentation for the python bindings can be found [here](https://conda.github.io/rattler/py-rattler).

 ## What is conda & conda-forge?